abinash-shrestha/abinash-shrestha/README.md

 - 👋 Hi, I’m @abinash-shrestha
 - 👀 I’m interested in web development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript, ReactJS
 - 💞️ I’m looking to collaborate on JS, ReactJS
 - 📫 How to reach me ...